 CAA Airspace Regulation do not currently charge for this work.
 Full details of CAA charges can be found in the Scheme of Charges.
 If a stakeholder takes on the completion of the assessment/notification processes, charges may apply.
 In those circumstances, please directly contact the relevant stakeholder for further details.

-If your event/activity is changed or cancelled, please inform Airspace Regulation as soon as possible.
-If Airspace Regulation have already completed the assessment of the event/activity and provided you with a detailed response, please quote the activity reference number that was used in our email to you.
+If there are further changes after you have submitted your notification, please inform Airspace Regulation as soon as possible.
+If we have already completed the assessment of the obstacle(s) and provided you with a detailed response, please quote the activity reference number that was used in our email to you.

-However, please bear in mind that, during periods of high workload, we may be unable to action changes/cancellations made at short notice.
+Please bear in mind that, during periods of high workload, we may be unable to action changes made at short notice.

 If you have any questions, please contact Airspace Regulation between the hours of 08:30 and 16:30 Monday to Friday (excluding Public Holidays).
 It may not be possible to action messages/notifications submitted after 16:00 until the next working day.